 Through AFECCOR, artisanal mining communities gain economic security and access favourable credit alternatives while promoting women’s economic empowerment.

-An extension of the Just Gold project, AFECCOR is funded by the European Partnership for Responsible Minerals.
-The project launched in March 2017.
+An extension of the Just Gold project, AFECCOR was funded by the European Partnership for Responsible Minerals and Dell.